-With so many bowling balls on the market today it can be overwhelming trying to decide which one is best bowling ball for you.
+With so many bowling balls on the market today it can be overwhelming trying to decide which one is the best bowling ball for you.
 Bowling balls are expensive and once holes are drilled into them, you can no longer return it.
 A bowling ball consists of a coverstock and core.
 Coverstock is the material the bowling ball is made of and the core is inside of the bowling ball.
 Both make the bowling ball hook but studies have shown that coverstock is responsible for the majority of a ball’s reaction on the lane.

 In this free video, Scott Pohl, owner of On Track Pro Shop simplifies the process and provides basic principles that make finding the best bowling ball for you easier.

 A shiny bowling ball tends to roll down the lane farther and hook more in the back end.

 Typically, a shiny ball is better served for someone who has slower ball speed or is playing on drier lane conditions.

 Duller coverstocks tend to grip the lane earlier.
 This means they hook earlier on the lane and give less back end reaction.